franc136/Lake-Michigan-Sailing-Passage-Conditions-Analysis-2018-2022/README.md

 Once the raw data was downloaded, I renamed the data files with a naming convention based on the different buoys.
 "N_LM" was used to denote the north buoy no. 45002, and "S_LM" was used to denote the south buoy no. 45007.
 All files were then stored locally on my computer to begin cleaning and manipulating the data.

 #### Issues with the Data
+The dates of the data fields pulled from these buoys typically ran from May through November/December, depending on when the buoy was installed and removed that season.
+The sailing season on the Great Lakes is realistically May-October so these were the months that were focussed on during the analysis stage of the project.
+However, after initially reviewing the raw data, I encountered two main issues.

+1. For the years 2020 and 2021, data was missing for May.
+Due to the COVID-19 pandemic, buoys those years were installed later than normal and that data is missing.
+Averages that are calculated for May in this project, for this reason, are 3-year averages versus the standard 5-year averages for the rest of the months in the range.

+2. Many of the fields in the original raw data were listed as "99" or "999" in situations where this reading seemed inaccurate.
+To verify the data integrity, I reached out to a representative from the National Buoy Data Center to verify the readings.
+After a follow-up with NOAA, it was confirmed that readings of "99" or "999" were situations where the data was not recorded or there was a technical error with the buoy.
+In these situations (which occurred inconsistently across all categories) the data fields were replaced with a "null" value.

 ## Data Cleaning and Manipulation